Caseworkers and Visits

 Once a child has been initially established in foster care, he or she is assigned to the CBC that oversees care in their region.

-Intake and Placement: Impower
+Intake and Placement: Family Partnerships of Central Florida

 Case Management: Camelot Community Care (Seminole and East Orange), Gulf Coast Jewish Services (Osceola), and One Hope United (West Orange).

-Licensing of Foster Parents: Embrace Families
+Licensing of Foster Parents: Family Partnerships of Central Florida

 h